DaneVass/BARtab/README.md

 - `filtered_reads/logs/<sample_id>.filter.fastp.json`: log (copy)
 - `filtered_reads/logs/<sample_id>.filter.fastp.html`: log (copy)

-### CUTADAPT_READS
+#### CUTADAPT_READS

 Constant regions are trimmed and reads are filtered for length and N bases using [cutadapt](https://cutadapt.readthedocs.io/en/stable/).

 Constants can be specified with the parameters `upconstant` and `downconstant`.
 For each, minimum coverage can be specified with `up_coverage` and `down_coverage` (default 3).
 If this is smaller than the length of the constant region, partial matches at the _beginning_ or _end_ of the sequence are accepted.
-This is particularly useful in case of random fragmentation.
+This is particularly useful in case of random fragmentation and variable stagger length.
 In bulk mode, reads can be filtered for containing either upconstant (`up`), downconstant (`down`) or both (`both`) with the parameter `constants`.
+If all reads cover the upstream constant but only some cover the downstream constant (e.g. due to variable length barcodes or stagger), set `constants` to `both` and `down_coverage` to `0`.

-When `contstants` is set to `all`, reads are filtered in all three ways.
-Fastq files of trimmed sequences are concatenated.
+When `contstants` is set to `all`, reads are filtered in all three ways and fastq files of trimmed sequences are concatenated.
+This is usefult for random fragmented barcode reads from scRNA-seq data.

 Example for trimming options: